plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 - tracking the acquisition date, cost, and wallet of every purchase/acquisition over your lifetime
 - tracking these across transfers/splits/merges/disposals
-- disposing them in a required order, such as:
+- moving/spending/trading them in a particular disposal order
 - and thereby calculating the capital gains or losses.

 Before tax year 2025, disposal order was determined with "universal cost tracking" -